Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

     - Remote Repository URL - https://github.com/RelationalAI/QuestionAnsweringKG.git

-- Go to https://app.snowflake.com and select + Create Projects > Notebook Dropdown > Create from Repository.
-Navigate to the Git repository created in previous step, and select [KGQA_DEMO->notebook_app.ipynb]((./KGQA_DEMO/notebook_app.ipynb)).
+- Go to https://app.snowflake.com and in Notebook Dropdown > Create from Repository.
+Navigate to the Git repository created in previous step, and select [KGQA_DEMO->notebook_app.ipynb](./KGQA_DEMO/notebook_app.ipynb).

 - Run the **KGQA Demo Snowflake Notebook** to play with our pipeline